-We know that someone who feels empowered during their pregnancy and birth will often bond better with their baby, experience less postpartum depression, and move into parenthood with increased confidence and strength.
-For someone who is a sexual abuse, sexual assault, or birth trauma survivor, this can be even more important... their ability to feel empowered during pregnancy and birth can also heal deep wounds from their past.
+A parent who feels empowered during their pregnancy and birth will often bond better with their baby, experience less postpartum depression, and move into parenthood with increased confidence and strength.
+For someone who is a sexual abuse, sexual assault, or birth trauma survivor, this can be even more important... the ability to feel empowered during pregnancy and birth can also heal deep wounds from their past.
 This potential for healing is what brings me to my work with pregnant and postpartum abuse and trauma survivors, and I feel honored to assist my clients in such an important way.

 I have learned a lot from my clients about maternity care practices and how they can affect survivors during pregnancy and birth.
 I have also completed a training program with Penny Simkin, PT and Phyllis Klaus, LMFT, coauthors of the book When Survivors Give Birth, and I now specialize in working with childhood sexual abuse, sexual assault, and birth trauma survivors before, during, and after their birth.

 Although addressing a history of abuse or trauma may not seem like what you envision doing during your pregnancy, for a survivor to use this transformative time in their life to heal and prevent further traumatization can be life-altering.

 The survivor consultation is designed to help a trauma survivor prepare for their pregnancy, birth, and postpartum period through reflecting on their past (although there is no need to go into specific detail about previous abuse or trauma) and focus on what they need to heal in the future.
 During a consultation, I utilize my clinical background as a psychotherapist, my practical skills and knowledge as a birth doula, and my training in trauma and recovery to help make this healing possible.